spatialstatisticsupna/Dowry_JRSSA_article/README.md

 ## Fitted models with seven covariates
-We fitted Model (2), see Vicente et al. (2019), with the seven covariates introduced in Section 2.
+We fitted Model (2), see Vicente et al. (2019), with the seven covariates introduced in the previous section.
 Uniform distributions on the positive real line have been considered for the standard deviations in the ICAR and LCAR priors whereas default PC-priors have been chosen for DCAR and BYM2 priors.
 Results with loggamma priors on the log-precisions were almost identical.
-Table S.1 displays the posterior means for the fixed effects, their standard deviations, the medians and 95% credible intervals obtained from a Type II interaction model with a RW1 prior for time and an ICAR for space.
+**Table S.1** displays the posterior means for the fixed effects, their standard deviations, the medians and 95% credible intervals obtained from a Type II interaction model with a RW1 prior for time and an ICAR for space.
 Only sex ratio (x1), murders (x5), and burglaries (x6) have a significant effect.

 - **Table S.1.** Posterior means, standard deviations and medians of the complete set of fixed effects together with a 95\% credible interval.
 Results correspond to a type II interaction model with a RW1 for time and an ICAR prior for space